RahymCharyyev/youtube-search/README.md

 ## :sparkles: Features

-:heavy_check_mark: Search for YouTube videos by entering the name in the search bar.
+:heavy_check_mark: Search for YouTube videos by entering the name in the search bar;\
-:heavy_check_mark: Display search results with video thumbnails, titles, and channel information.
+:heavy_check_mark: Display search results with video thumbnails, titles, and channel information;\
-:heavy_check_mark: Add videos to a favorites list for quick access.
+:heavy_check_mark: Add videos to a favorites list for quick access;\
-:heavy_check_mark: Watch videos on the Youtube app by clicking on the video thumbnail.
+:heavy_check_mark: Watch videos on the Youtube app by clicking on the video thumbnail;\
-:heavy_check_mark: Responsive design for optimal viewing on different devices.
+:heavy_check_mark: Responsive design for optimal viewing on different devices;

 ## :rocket: Technologies